tthorntone/AdNauseam-Wiki/Dynamic-filtering:-default-deny.md

 The benefits of using default-deny are plenty:

-- Significantly faster page load
+- Faster page load
-- Significant reduction of bandwidth consumption
+- Reduction of bandwidth consumption
-- Significant reduction of privacy exposure
+- Reduction of privacy exposure
+- Increase browser security
 - Easier on your browser's memory and CPU footprint

 > working on it.. topic to cover: